Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 *How insights are evaluated in the report on the following key areas*:

 - **MLR Trends by Service Line:** The amount of money Medicare's spending yearly on healthcare compared to the amount Medicare's is charging patients in premiums to pay for it.
 Service lines analyzed: Outpatient (OP), Carrier (PROF), Prescription Drug Events (RX), and the combined total.
-- **MLR Trends by Race Group & Service Line:** MLR by race group (all_races, Caucasian, Black, Hispanic, Other) within each service line to find deeper segment-level differences.
+- **MLR Trends by Race Group & Service Line:** MLR by race group (all_races, Caucasian, Black, Hispanic, Other) analyzed within each service line to find deeper segment-level differences.
 - **Cost PMPM Trends:** This metric shows how much Medicare spends on average for care for every enrolle each month, and is broken down by service line.
 - **Count PMPM Trends:** This metric shows how many claims on average each member uses per month in order to get care, and is broken down by service line.